 - 100 g goji berries or other dried fruit

-Place the dates in a food processor or high speed blender and process until broken down.
+- Place the dates in a food processor or high speed blender and process until broken down.

-- Add to the mixing bowl with the goji berries and mix well, using your hands if necessary to ensure that everything is well combined.
+- Add to the mixing bowl with the 100g goji berries and mix well.
+I recommend using your hands to ensure that the berries combine well with the other ingredients.

-Place in the fridge for at least an hour until firm.
+- Place in the fridge for at least an hour until firm.

-Cut into bars and store in the fridge.
+- Cut into bars and store in the fridge.

-Pin these no bake healthy cereal bars for later
+Pin no-bake healthy cereal bars for later

 *Disclaimer: this is an affiliate link meaning that if you buy something after clicking on it I'll receive a small commission, which I will probably spend on buying more ingredients for Sneaky Veg recipes!
 Thanks for supporting Sneaky Veg.
+Read my full disclosure.